chhyyi/aiffelthon/README.md

 This is not team git repository.
 I've made this personally.

 ## merged with lms directory
 I had separated workplace in Aiffel's LMS server.
 So I merged.
+But this directory need some arrangement while they contains too many duplicates.